Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ## Motivation

-AWS Elastic Container Service provides an easy way of managing logs for containers and for our microservices running inside those containers.
-Having seamless integration with CloudWatch Logs, containers deployed on ECS Fargate have their standard output piped to CloudWatch Logs.
-This is made possible by `awslogs` log driver, which runs outside of the container and it is fully managed by AWS.
+AWS Elastic Container Service provides an easy way of managing logs for containers and for our microservices deployed inside those containers.
+Having seamless integration with CloudWatch Logs, containers running on ECS Fargate have their standard output piped to CloudWatch Logs.
+This is made possible by `awslogs` log driver, which is executed outside of the container and it is fully managed by AWS.

 Using `awslogs` with CloudWatch may be fine for most of the use cases, although we might have several reasons for using a third party log aggregator.